Dipeshtwis/curriculum-html-css/portfolio/m5_deploy.md

 ### Project requirements

-- Deploy your website using GitHub pages
+- Deploy your website using GitHub Pages.
-- Check the online version of your portfolio, and make sure that the page works fine
+- Check the online version of your portfolio and make sure that the page works properly.
-- Update the README of your repository to include a link to the online version
+- Update the README of your repository to include a link to the online version.

 ### Need a big picture?